dirigeants/klasa/guides/Step By Step Guide/EditingFirstCommand.md

 ## Customizing The Invite Command

-If you open up the `Commands` folder that Klasa created, you will notice that it is actually empty.
+If you open up the `commands` folder that Klasa created, you will notice that it is actually empty.
 All the commands we have used up till now are actually in the core of Klasa.
-To modify these commands, we will use the `+transfer` command to transfer the command from Klasa to our `Commands` folder.
+To modify them, we will use the `+transfer` command to transfer core pieces to our folders.

 Go ahead and type in a discord channel.